Tekoa Washington

 • Sky diving from the conveniently located airport to the east of town.

-• Slippery Gulch Days, a free local community festival held in June.
+• Slippery Gulch Days, a free local community festival held the third week in June.

 • A public swimming pool.